 There were 32 additional comments received on the Preliminary Plan.
 There were 19 additional comments in support of the Preliminary Plan.
-They included 12 commenters that complimented the VISION 2050 planning process and seven commenters that generally supported the plan and its
+They included 12 commenters that complimented the VISION 2050 planning process and seven commenters that generally supported the plan and its implementation.
+There were four comments in opposition to the plan.
+Two commenters expressed concern that many residents who might generally object to the plan did not comment due to a lack of interest in the planning process.
+Two commenters expressed concern about the robust transportation infrastructure proposed under the Preliminary Plan and stated that low taxes are more important to attracting businesses than infrastructure investment.

-There were 39 comments in support of the arterial streets and highways element of the Preliminary Plan, and 29 comments in opposition.
+There were 29 comments in support of generating additional public revenue to fund the public transit element of the Preliminary Plan, and two comments in opposition.